Contactless wearable technology – Payments in style

 2-Ensure a secure and straightforward user payment experience

-Thanks to our support for payment card tokenisation features, the wearable can be easily linked to the cardholder bank account.
-The payment function is easy to enrol and simple to use as it works as an extension of the payment card.
+Thanks to our support for payment card tokenization features, the wearable can be easily linked to the cardholder's bank account.
+The payment function is easy to enroll and simple to use as it works as an extension of the payment card.

 Afraid you'll lose your wearable?

-Don't worry; our tokenisation service comes with a mobile companion to control your payment device remotely and activate/deactivate the function.
+Don't worry; our tokenization service comes with a mobile companion to control your payment device remotely and activate/deactivate the function.

 Thales is transforming card payments from a commodity into a secure* must-have fashion item.

 Wearable technology and smart payment go hand in hand.